NLnetLabs/krill-manual/source/hsm.rst

    # KMIP signer configuration
    #
-   # Krill interacts with a KMIP v1.2 compatible cryptographic device via the TCP+TTVL
+   # Krill interacts with a KMIP v1.2 compatible cryptographic device via the TCP+TTLV
    # protocol.
 This requires knowing the hostname, port number, and details required to
    # authenticate with the provider.
    #